EzAudio: Enhancing Text-to-Audio Generation with Efficient Diffusion Transformer

 \section{Conclusion}

-In this paper, we introduce EzAudio, a novel \textit{easy-to-deploy} and \textit{easy-to-use} T2A framework.
-EzAudio leverages an efficient DiT architecture, a streamlined training pipeline with synthetic caption data, and a CFG rescaling technique to achieve both precise and high-quality audio generation.
-The proposed framework generates highly realistic audio and achieves state-of-the-art performance.
-In the future, we plan to integrate ControlNet and DreamBooth and further explore the applications of EzAudio in voice and music generation.
+In this paper, we introduce EzAudio, a framework that integrates a training- and computationally-efficient DiT architecture, an effective training pipeline leveraging synthetic caption data, and CFG rescaling to achieve precise and high-quality audio generation.
+In future work, we plan to incorporate techniques such as ControlNet, and DPO to further improve controllability and generation quality.